 In 2014, The Duke of Sussex created and helped organise the first Invictus Games in London.
 The Games are an international adaptive sporting event for wounded, injured and sick Servicemen and women.
 They use the power of sport to inspire recover, support rehabilitation and generate a wider understanding and respect of all those who serve their country.
 The inaugural Invictus Games held in London saw over 400 competitors from 13 nations compete in nine adaptive sports, and has since been hosted in the US, Canada and Australia.
 The Netherlands and Germany will host the next two Invictus Games.
 The Duke is Patron of the Invictus Games Foundation.

 The Duke of Sussex's official titles are The Duke of Sussex, Earl of Dumbarton and Baron Kilkeel.
-He was made a Knight Commander of the Royal Victorian Order (KCVO) by The Queen in June 2015.
+He was made a Knight Commander of the Royal Victorian Order (KCVO) by the late Queen Elizabeth II in June 2015.

 Supporting the Monarch

-The Duke carried out a number of overseas visits, including to Realm and Commonwealth nations on behalf of Queen Elizabeth.
+The Duke carried out a number of overseas visits, including to Realm and Commonwealth nations on behalf of Queen Elizabeth II.
 He also represented the UK's interests overseas at the request of the Government.

 His official duties have seen him visit all seven continents.